-The AA estimate that false whiplash claims cost every driver higher insurance costs of

-£35 per year

-Some false claims have involved criminals staging car accidents.
-As well as the financial costs, this puts lives in danger.
+- The AA estimate that false whiplash claims cost every driver £35 per year in higher insurance costs.
+58 [#n58] - Some false claims have involved criminals staging car accidents.
+59 [#n59] As well as the financial costs, this puts lives in danger.